focusretreatcenter/website/content/2023/inktober/index.md

 ## When, where and how much?

+We are now running **2 Inktober Retreat Events**!

+- **Monday Oct 16, 2023** through **Sunday Oct 22, 2023**
+  - Week 3 of the challenge.
-**Monday Oct 16, 2023** through **Sunday Oct 22, 2023**.
-This is immediately following NY Comic Con, so if you are traveling into the area for that, tack a retreat onto the end of your trip!
+  - This is immediately following NY Comic Con, so if you are traveling into the area for that, tack a retreat onto the end of your trip!
+  - Hurry!
+Only a few spots left.
+- **Wednesday Oct 25, 2023** through **Thursday Nov 1, 2023** Just Announced!
+  - Week 4 of the challenge.
+  - We'll conclude the challenge with an awesome **Halloween party** 🕷🧹🍬 at FRC!
+Last year we got TONS of trick-or-treaters and it was super fun.

 FRC is in Malone, NY and [all your travel options and details are covered on our travel page](/travel).